 - Pain and suffering

-- Mental trauma
+- Mental trauma and emotional pain

 Punitive Damages

-The third type of damage that you could recover compensation for does not factor into every accident case.
-Punitive damages are meant to punish parties whose actions were particularly egregious and discourage others from making the same mistake.
-You aren’t guaranteed any punitive damages, but they do appear more in wrongful death claims than other accident claims.
+The third type of damage you could recover compensation for is not a factor in every accident case.
+Punitive damages punish parties whose actions were particularly egregious and discourage others from making the same mistake.

 Talk to a Wrongful Death Attorney in Smyrna Today

-Call or text 404-400-4000 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form